EssayPublished · 10 min read

 Fine.
 Then accept the burden.

-If you say God is dead, then the question is not whether every serious commitment has become worship.
+If you say God is dead, the question is not whether every serious commitment has become worship.
 The question is whether your highest authority can still be judged.
-If it cannot, stop calling it a tool.

-Name what you worship
+Name what authorizes judgment

 If your judgments answer to reason, say what reason is and why it binds you when you hate its verdict.
 If they answer to love, say why love can judge appetite, resentment, fear, and tribe.
-If they answer to human dignity, say what dignity is and why no movement, majority, institution, or desire gets to redefine it when convenient.
-If they answer to God, say that too, and do not reduce God to the little creature your opponents already know how to kill.

 More to read